Elevationacademy/rand-sim-5/README.md

 - Now open fork this current repo and clone it onto your computer.
 - Run `npm install`.
 - Start the react app by running `npm start`.
-- You have a file attached called Architecture.pdf that explains the architecture of the application, use it!
 - Note: This is a front end exercise and therefore you will only be working on the `React` part of this app.
 Don't worry about the server side for now.

 # To Do

-### Clean Up The Code
+### Clean Up The Code & Fix Bug

-- Seperate all the components in `App.js` to separate files according to the provided component tree.
+- Seperate all the components in `App.js` to separate files according to the provided component tree [on the board].
+- [Bug] When clicking the search button the app crashes.
-- In the `PhotoSection` component, instead of calling the `renderData` function, create a separate component for that code and load it from the `PhotoSection` component.
+- In the `Photo` component, instead of calling the `renderData` function, create a separate component for that code called `PhotoSection` and load it as a component instead of a method call.
-- Create a separate component for the `likes-sections`
+- Create a component called `LikesSection` and load it as a component in place of the `likes-sections` div.
 - Convert all components that don't have `state` or `internal functions` to functional components.
 - Delete any dead code that isn't being used (console logs, comments, functions that aren't being used, etc...).
-- Create some helper functions for the `requestPhotos` function in the `App` component.
+- Create some helper functions for the `requestPhotos` function in the `App` component [it shouldn't do everything itself].

-### Known Bugs

-- When clicking the search button the app crashes.

 ### Extra Features

 - Create a "Load More" button at the bottom of the page to load more images underneath the already loaded images.
-You can paginate by adding `?page={pageNumber}` to the end of your API request.
+You can request different pages from the server by adding `?page={pageNumber}` to the end of your API request.
-- If the user receives a 500 error message from the server you should display a notification that notifies the user that an error occurred.
 - Allow the user to click 'Enter' on the keyboard to search for images.

 # Reminder

 Don't forget to add imports and exports for any new files you create.

 Good luck!